Navigating Protein and Protein Supplements

 Not all protein is created equal!

-Different types of protein are also digested and absorbed at varying rates.
-Some are digested quick, some slow, some are poorly absorbed, and some are absorbed very efficiently.
+There are different types of protein that are digested and absorbed at different rates.
+Some types of protein are digested quick, some slow, some are poorly absorbed, and some are absorbed very efficiently.

 Overview of common protein supplements:

-- Whey protein – There are 2 major classes of protein found in milk: whey and casein.
+- Whey: There are 2 major classes of protein found in milk: whey and casein.
 Whey protein supplements contain only whey protein.
-Whey is highly digestible and is more quickly digested than casein.
+Whey is highly digestible and digests quicker than casein.
 It is a complete protein and is especially high in branched chain amino acids (BCAAs).

-- Casein – As mentioned before, casein is one of the major proteins found in milk.
+- Casein: One of the major proteins found in milk.
 Milk protein is 80% casein and 20% whey.
 While whey protein causes a short-term, dramatic increase in amino acids in our blood, casein causes a prolonged, moderate increase in amino acids in our blood.
-For this reason, casein is not often used as post-workout supplement, but may be useful as a lasting protein source between meals.
+Typically, people don’t use casein as a post-workout supplement, but it can be beneficial as a protein source between meals.

-- Soy – A fantastic source of essential amino acids when compared to other plant proteins.
+- Soy: A fantastic source of essential amino acids when compared to other plant proteins.
 The digestibility of soy protein is close to that of animal proteins.
-It is digested slower than whey protein, but faster than casein.
+Soy protein digests slower than whey protein, but faster than casein.
 It causes a moderate increase in blood amino acids, similar to casein.

-- Pea protein – This protein has recently gained attention as an alternative plant protein supplement.
+- Pea: This protein has recently gained attention as an alternative plant protein supplement.
 While pea protein is a complete protein source, it is low in two essential amino acids: tryptophan and methionine.
 However, peas contain higher levels of lysine and tryptophan than grains, which may make pea protein a higher quality plant protein source compared to brown rice protein.

 For more information about protein, supplements, and the science behind the digestion kinetics, keep an eye out for our soon-to-come supplement guide!
 If you would like a personalized nutrition program, contact us today to learn how we can help!